Architect Registration Examination

 The ARE is developed and maintained by the National Council of Architectural Registration Boards (NCARB).
-NCARB currently offers ARE 5.0, which features six divisions that align to the experience areas of the Architectural Experience Program (AXP).
-Both versions are administered in PSI test centers across the United States and Canada, as well as many international locations.
+The current version of the exam, ARE 5.0, features six divisions that are organized around the progression of a typical architecture project and current practice and are aligned to the experience areas of the Architectural Experience Program (AXP).

 History

 The earliest examinations were written and scored by each individual state board.
 Practicing architects, educators, and specialists in other disciplines were organized to prepare and score these tests.
 Since each state prepared its own test specifications, test questions, and passing standard, there was little uniformity among the boards on examination, no effective reciprocity system, and no equal protection for the public across the nation.

 As NCARB grew, it organized delegates from its Member Boards into working groups during its Annual Meetings to address the problem of exam uniformity.
 Their efforts eventually led to agreement on a syllabus of written examination subjects.
 Subsequently, the length of each test and the dates of administration were agreed on, and this concurrence served to achieve the goal of greater consistency in examination questions and scoring.

 By the late 1950s, standardized testing had made impressive progress.
 The NCARB examination committees studied the latest developments and converted sections of the syllabus to a multiple-choice format by the mid-1960s and made them available to all of NCARB Member Boards.

 In 1979, NCARB conducted an extensive "task analysis and validation study" that led to the development of the forerunner of today's ARE.
 At that time, candidates were required to take all nine divisions over a four-day period and the exam was only offered once a year in major cities across the United States.

 In the late 1980s, as the practice of architecture moved into the computer age, NCARB began to develop a computer-based exam.
 After a decade of research and development, the last paper-and-pencil test was issued in 1996, and the computer-based exam rolled out in 1997.

 NCARB conducted comprehensive Practice Analysis studies in 2001, 2007, and 2012 that led to improvements of the ARE.
 These improvements have since been rolled out in ARE 3.0, ARE 3.1, ARE 4.0, and ARE 5.0, which launched November 1, 2016.
 ARE 4.0 retired on June 30, 2018.